vervallsweg/cast-web-api/README.md

 	$ (crontab -l 2>/dev/null; echo "@reboot `which node` `which cast-web-api` >> ~/cast-web-api.log")| crontab -

 Adjust the command to pass parameters via `crontab -e`.
 The vanilla node version will log output to `~/cast-web-api.log` e.g. `/home/yourname/cast-web-api.log`.

+### Windows

+	> where cast-web-api

+Copy the result path till the npm folder.
+Then append 'node_modules\cast-web-api' to it.
+Then change to the new directory:

+	> cd C:\Users\name\AppData\Roaming\npm\node_modules\cast-web-api\

+Finally you can also use forever.

+	> forever start castWebApi.js
+	> forever stop castWebApi.js

 ## Usage